bahmoudd/arch-install-guide/README.md

 ```

 - For Nvidia GPUs, type `nvidia` & `nvidia-settings`.
 For more info/old GPUs, refer to [Arch Wiki - Nvidia](https://wiki.archlinux.org/index.php/NVIDIA).
+- If you want an open-source Nvidia GPU drive and your GPU family is "turing" or newer, type `nvidia-open` and `nvidia-settings` (or `nvidia-open-dkms` for kernel derivatives)
+- If you want an open-source (albeit work-in-progress) driver for any GPU family older than "turing", type `xf86-video-nouveau`
 - For newer AMD GPUs, type `xf86-video-amdgpu`.
 - For legacy Radeon GPUs like HD 7xxx Series & below, type `xf86-video-ati`.
 - For dedicated Intel Graphics, type `xf86-video-intel`.